WWE News: Huge Steel Cage Match Announced For Upcoming ‘Monday Night Raw’

 With this match being announced weeks in advance, it is very possible that things could change or that it may not happen at all.
 Then again, it could still happen but end up being a dark match that takes place after Monday Night Raw officially ends airing on live television.

-No matter what, Seth Rollins is on Raw and Bray Wyatt is on SmackDown which means they shouldn’t be mixed in a feud together.
-FOX really wants WWE to keep the brands separate and that is a big reason that another draft was recently held.
+No matter what, Seth Rollins is on Raw and Bray Wyatt is on SmackDown, which means they shouldn’t be mixed in a feud together.
+FOX really wants WWE to keep the brands separate, and that is a big reason that another draft was recently held.
 If this cage match ends up happening on live television, it is just completely confusing as to why.

 Delivered To Your INBOX